iainquayle/birch/README.md

-# birch
+# Birch

-## overview

-Very minimalistic functional language, with goals of supporting full ctr and rtc metaprogramming.
+A very minimalistic functional language, with goals of supporting full CTR and RTC metaprogramming.

-The overall goal of the language is to make a typed lambda calculus, with syntaxtic sugar for the common patterns such as booleans, church products/tuples, and church sums/either or types and common data types.
+The overall goal of the language is to make a typed lambda calculus, with syntactic sugar for common patterns such as booleans, Church products/tuples, Church sums/either-or types, and other common data types.
-By following the lambda calculus, and keeping the language as simple as possible, the programmer does not need to spend time considering what is the best language construct to use, but instead how best to solve the problem at hand.
+By following the lambda calculus and keeping the language as simple as possible, the programmer does not need to spend time considering which language construct is best, but instead on how best to solve the problem at hand.

 The main points of note are:

-- Immutability all the time
+- Immutability all the time.
-- Declaration order independence all the time
+- Declaration order independence all the time.
-- Strongly typed, with inference
+- Strongly typed, with inference.
-- Algebraic types
+- Algebraic types.
-- Anonymous types
+- Anonymous types.
-- No modules, only functions
+- No modules, only functions.
-- Currying
+- Currying.
-- Piping support
+- Piping support.

-While the general feel and syntax of the language has been for the most part decided, certain parts such as always requiring curly braces for algebraic types will likely be tweaked.
+While the general feel and syntax of the language has been mostly decided, certain parts, such as always requiring curly braces for algebraic types, might be tweaked.

-## primitives
+## Primitives

-Primitives are the most basic types of data, and are currently limited to unsigned and signed integers of varying sizes, and floats of varying sizes, and bool.
+Primitives are the most basic data types and are currently limited to unsigned and signed integers of varying sizes, floats of varying sizes, and bools.
-(first versions of the compiler will likely just support 32 bit ints and floats)
+(First versions of the compiler will likely only support 32-bit integers and floats).

-### instantiation
+### Instantiation

 Primitives are instantiated by their literal value.